StackVista/stackstate-docs/develop/reference/stql_reference.md

 * Define the set of components to be included in the query output.
 * Specify the set of components to be handled by an in-built STQL function.

-The filters described below can be combined using boolean operators to achieve complex selections of components.
-Note that boolean operators will be executed in the standard order: NOT, OR, AND.
-You can change the order of operations by grouping sections of a query with parentheses \(...\).

 ### Filters

+The filters described below can be combined using the available [operators](#operators) to achieve complex selections of components.

 | Filter | Default | Description |
 | :--- | :--- | :--- |